Bekaboo/deadcolumn.nvim/README.md

 - `scope` (string): The scope for showing the colored column, there are several possible values:

-    - `'line'`: the colored column will be shown when the current line is longer than the `colorcolumn`.
+    - `'line'`: colored column will be shown based on the length of the current line.

-    - `'buffer'`: the colored column will be shown when any line in the current buffer is longer than the `colorcolumn`.
+    - `'buffer'`: colored column will be shown based on the length of the longest line in current buffer (up to 1000 lines around current line).

-    - `'visible'`:, the colored column will be shown when any line in the visible area is longer than the `colorcolumn`.
+    - `'visible'`: colored column will be shown based on the length of the longest line in the visible area.

-    - `'cursor'`: the colored column will be shown when the cursor column is greater than the `colorcolumn`.
+    - `'cursor'`: colored column will be shown based on current cursor position.

 - `modes` (table): In which modes to show the colored column.